Parenting tips: How to improve toddler behavior

-Positive attention tops the list of parenting tips for toddlers.
 Make sure your displays of affection for your child outnumber any consequences or punishments.
 Hugs, kisses and good-natured roughhousing reassure your child of your love.
-Frequent praise and attention also can motivate your toddler to follow the rules.
+Praise and attention also can motivate your toddler to follow the rules.

 Rather than overloading your child with rules from the outset — which might frustrate him or her — prioritize those geared toward safety first and gradually add rules over time.
-Help your toddler follow the rules by childproofing your home and eliminating as many temptations as possible.
+Help your toddler follow the rules by childproofing your home and eliminating some temptations.

 See more In-depth

-- Shelov SP, et al. Caring for Your Baby and Young Child: Birth to Age Five.
-5th ed.
-Elk Grove Village, Ill.: Bantam; 2009.
+- Shelov SP, et al. Behavior.
+In: Caring for Your Baby and Young Child: Birth to Age Five.
+6th ed.
+New York, N.Y.: Bantam; 2014.

 - Discipline and your child.
 American Academy of Pediatrics. http://patiented.solutions.aap.org/handout.aspx?gbosid=156436.
 Accessed Sept.
 6, 2016.